Zeroeh/testblank/README.md

 - Only 2 hitobject colors
 - "Spidersilk" follow lines that are barely noticeable
 - Nice to use on both normal and bluescreen diminished monitors.
+- Less input lag than other skins. (even less than the "default" skin which peppy claims is optimized better than other skins)
+  * - Tested with Logitech G502 .45ms no mouse movement.
+Max was ~.58ms with many beatmap objects + moving mouse rapidly.
+Default skin hits .70ms+ input lag in some cases.

 testblank: skin with follow lines.